r4pi/r4pi.org/content/en/docs/installation.md

 (previously called Raspbian) on your system and it must be up to date.

-Technically, the software should work on all versions of the Pi, however due to memory constraints with older versions and the Pi Zero, **we recommend a Raspberry Pi 4 with 2GB or more** of RAM.
+Technically, the software should work on all versions of the Pi, however due to memory constraints with older versions and the Pi Zero, **we recommend at least a Raspberry Pi 4 with 2GB or more** of RAM.

 You can check your Raspberry Pi model in a terminal with: